noonesimg/ThumbStickCuts/README.md

 # ThumbStickCuts
-A simple WPF app that allows to bind shortcuts to a joystick thumbsticks.
+A simple WPF app that allows to bind shortcuts to a gamepad thumbsticks.

 ## But why?
 I'm daily driving a Steamdeck as a portable windows PC.